Whale shark: Size

 Large whale sharks are difficult to measure accurately, both on the land and in the water.
-When measured on land, the total length can be affected by how the tail is positioned, either angled as it would be in life or stretched to the maximum possible.
-Historically, techniques such as comparisons to objects of known size and knotted ropes have been used for in-water measurements and may suffer from inaccuracy.
-In 2011, laser photogrammetry was proposed to improve in-water measurement accuracy.
+When on land, the total length measurement can be affected by how the tail is positioned, either angled as it would be in life or stretched as far as possible.
+Historically, techniques such as comparisons to objects of known size and knotted ropes have been used for in-water measurements, but these techniques may be inaccurate.
+Various forms of photogrammetry have been used to improve the accuracy of in-water measurements, including underwater and aerial techniques.